An old path out of town: Albany’s interurban infrastructure

 An old Muncie & Portland Traction Company alignment north of Albany, Indiana.

-It’s long been my experience that if you happen across a random power lines extending off into the distance with nary a road or trail next to them, it’s likely that they represent an old alignment of, well, something.
-It could be an old road, ditch, train track, or property line.
+It’s long been my experience that if you happen across a random power lines extending off into the distance with nary a road or trail next to them, it’s likely that they represent an old alignment of, well, anything.
+They could be an old road, ditch, train track, or property line.

 Here’s the path of the interurban as it reached Albany.
 Satellite photos courtesy of Google, overlays that represent the site of the bridge, the traction station, and the leading photo are courtesy of me.